Technology and Culture

 Watching the Magic of College Sports Fray—Right Before Our Eyes

-As the 2026 College Football National Championship approaches, the sport feels as polished and profitable as ever.
+The winner of the 2026 College Football National Championship has been decided.
+College sport feels as polished and profitable as ever.
 Bigger broadcasts.
 Louder hype.
 Endless analysis.
 From the outside, college football looks strong—maybe even unstoppable.
 But beneath the spectacle, something feels unstable.

 I don’t say that as a pundit.
 I say it as someone who lived inside the “old version” of college sports.